Raj Panjabi: Last Mile Health

-Pandemic response

-Panjabi has led key efforts in response to 2013-16 Ebola epidemic in West Africa and the COVID-19 pandemic.
+As CEO of Last Mile Health, Panjabi led key efforts in response to 2013-16 Ebola epidemic in West Africa and the COVID-19 pandemic.
 Panjabi and the Last Mile Health team played a significant role in the 2013-16 West Africa Ebola epidemic, helping train over a thousand frontline and community health workers, mobilize hundreds of tons of personal protective equipment and support the Government of Liberia to organize and lead its National Ebola Operations Center.
 Panjabi delivered testimony at the US Senate Foreign Relations Subcommittee on Africa and Global Health Policy session, "A Progress Report of the West Africa Ebola Epidemic", arguing investments in rural community health workers can help make health systems responsive to Ebola and future epidemics.
 Panjabi served as health advisor to the Africa Union Africa Against Ebola Trust.
 He and Last Mile Health received Clinton Global Citizen Award, along with a coalition, for leadership in response to the 2013-16 West Africa Ebola epidemic.